koresframework/KoresProxy/README.md

 #### Limitations

-- CodeProxy only handles public and protected methods.
+- CodeProxy only handles public, protected and package-private methods.
 - CodeProxy only handles non-final methods.
 - CodeProxy only generate proxies to classes that have accessible constructors.